neillturner/kitchen-puppet/provisioner_options.md

 install_custom_facts| false | Install custom facts to yaml file at "/tmp/kitchen/facter/kitchen.rb" install_hiera | false | Installs `hiera-puppet` package.
 Not needed for puppet > 3.x.x
 librarian_puppet_ssl_file | nil | ssl certificate file for librarian-puppet
-manifest | 'site.pp' | manifest for puppet apply to run manifests_path | | puppet repo manifests directory
-max_retries| 1 | maximum number of retry attempts of converge command modules_path | | puppet repo manifests directory.
+manifest | puppet parses every .pp file in the manifests_path directory and its subdirectories | manifest(s) for puppet apply to run.
+If set to a file like 'site.pp' it will use the file in the mainfests_path. manifests_path | 'mainfests' | puppet repo manifests directory max_retries| 1 | maximum number of retry attempts of converge command modules_path | | puppet repo manifests directory.
 Can be multiple directories separated by colons and then they will be merged no_proxy | nil | list of URLs or IPs that should be excluded from proxying